NarvinSingh/training/cheatsheet/quotes.md

 ### Single Quotes

-`''` are the second strongest form of quotes, escaping the meaning of *almost* any characters they surround.
+`''` are the second strongest form of quoting, escaping the meaning of *almost* any characters they surround.

 - `''` don't escape the meaning of `'` so you can't include `'` between `''`.